aaronbloomfield/nws/hws/docker/index.md

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->

+- Wed, Jan 24: Mac hosts: added one more step (the `xhost + 1.2.3.4:0` step in xquartx, where 1.2.3.4 is your computer's IP) that some hosts seem to be needing.
+Also, more troubleshooting tips for Mac hosts are listed in the docker reference](../../docker/index.html) ([md](../../docker/index.md)).
 - Mon, Jan 22: Mac users: the `socat` command should be: `socat TCP-LISTEN:6000,bind=127.0.0.1,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\"`
 - Mon, Jan 22: Windows users: the installation command in WSL should be `sudo apt update` followed by `sudo apt install x11-xserver-utils` (there was a typo in the original version)